WHUIR/Cheese-LLM/README.md

 | Code | 106.81 | 100 | 98.47 | 90.00 |
 | Overall | 110.38 | 100 | 90.57 | 85.59 |

 The questions, responses and ratings for all models in comparison are publicly released [here]().
 Briefly, our model achieves up to 90.5% performance of ChatGPT-3.5.
-The scores of CheeseLM are from the corresponding int8 quantization version.
+The scores of CheeseLLM are from the corresponding int8 quantization version.
 ### Limitations